At a glance…

 Please note that this project has a minimum duration of 2 weeks and incurs a surcharge of US$50 (approximately £40) per week (excluding the first week) for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 After you have registered for the program, please book your flights to arrive at the Ngurah Rai International Airport, also known as Denpasar International Airport (DPS).
-Your airport pick-up is included in your Program Fee.
+Your airport pick-up is included in your Program Fee should you arrive between 6am - 6pm on Saturday or Sunday, before your start date.
 We recommend that volunteers under the age of 18 travel internationally with a notarised letter from their parents to support their documentation.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.